jakobflechsenhar/Loki-Grafana-Guidebook/README.md

 --------------------------------------------------------
 ### 💡 The Big Picture

-A centralized logging system that collects, stores, and visualizes logs from multiple sources - eliminating the need to SSH into individual servers to check log files.
+A centralized logging system that collects, stores, and visualizes logs from multiple sources: eliminating the need to SSH into individual servers to check log files.
 --------------------------------------------------------

 --------------------------------------------------------